COLLECTING A NEW PUPPY/DOG

 Allow your new friend to stop for a sniff or a wee on the way if they want to, this is what its all about for a dog, give them time to do their business and if they stay in one place for a long length of time then they are probably trying it on with you so move them on with a c'mon or similar and a few short easy tugs on the lead (not one big long tug ending in a tug of war).
 Follow the above for any early walks with your dog too.

 When you do finally get your new friend home let them know that this is the place to be, a good place, without being too over the top with the jolliness.
-A visit to the garden for a first wee should be high on the agenda after you arrive for pup or adult dog, reward it with high praise and a nice treat so they know this is the place to go (see /housetraining-your-dog).
+A visit to the garden for a first wee should be high on the agenda after you arrive for pup or adult dog, reward your new friend with high praise and a nice treat so they know this is the place to go (see /housetraining-your-dog).

 Why not have a read of my first book, a realistic novel about a wolf called Elmer, his family and their life.
 My hope is that you will learn much about wolves and mother nature, and come to understand why man first thought to domesticate these amazing social animals to give us our best friend the dog.